Rumbling Alaska volcano sends ash plume 5 miles into the air

 While Friday’s cloud, the largest yet of the series, was considered moderate, conditions at Shishaldin could worsen quickly.

-“Shishadin remains at a heightened level of unrest, and explosions may occur with little warning,” the observatory warned in a public statement.
+“Shishaldin remains at a heightened level of unrest, and explosions may occur with little warning,” the observatory warned in a public statement.
 Friday’s explosion lasted about an hour to 90 minutes, U.S. Geological Survey scientist Matt Haney said.

 Reporting by Yereth Rosen in Anchorage; Editing by Steve Gorman & Kim Coghill